Galerna: Galernas throughout history

 Galernas have caused many fatalities throughout history.
 One of the most damaging events occurred on April 20, 1878 and it was known as the "Galerna of Easter Saturday".
 It is featured in the novel Sotileza by José María de Pereda.
 During that day, fishermen tried to reach the coast in their launch boats to no avail, while their families watched from shore.
-322 fishermen died along the Cantabrian coast (132 from Cantabria and 190 from the Basque Country) and it caused a commotion throughout the country.
+322 fishermen died along the Cantabrian coast (132 from Cantabria and 190 from the Basque Country), causing a great commotion.
 The response to this disaster caused the introduction of several maritime safety improvements (e.g., flush deck, weather reports, search and rescue operations).
 Even with these improvements, many galernas continued causing fatalities.